Interpretation of Landry yDNA Results

 The similarities among descendants of Rene le jeune Landry and Rene l'aine Landry show that they are related.
 Within this Acadian group there are clear differences on the markers DYS389 I (14 vs 15) & DYS389 II (30 vs 31) between descendants of Rene le jeune Landry and Rene l'aine Landry, respectively.
 Since these differences show up in all of the respective descendants to date, this mutation probably occurred at one of the Rene's births or in an earlier generation before one of their births.
 According to Terry Barton, these markers mutate together, so these differences represent one mutational event.
 (1) Stephen White through analyses of Catholic Church Dispensations showed that their common ancestor was not their father or grandfather.
 (2) That would put the birth of their common ancestor at or prior to about 1565.
 Since the two Renes immigrated from France, it is logical to surmise that this ancestor probably was born in France as well.

 Rene le jeune Landry had eight sons.
-We have yDNA samples from descendants of four sons: Antoine, Abraham, Germain, and Claude.
-We do not have descendants from the other four sons: Jean, Rene, Pierre, and Charles.
-A sample from a descendant of Pierre currently is at the lab.
+We have yDNA samples from descendants of five sons: Antoine, Abraham, Germain, Claude, and Pierre.
+We do not have descendants from the other three sons: Jean, Rene, and Charles.

 Within the Rene le jeune Landry line there are several interesting relationships.
 Two individuals (#18198 and #23538) are second cousins and differ on one marker, DYS CDY, so the mutation must have occurred within the last three generations.
 Since #23538 has the same value for DYS CDY as other members of this group, this mutation must have occurred in the line represented by #18198 (WPL, BRL, or BRL.)